CSE style, formerly known as Council of Biology Editors (CBE) style, is most frequently used in the fields of biology and environmental sciences.

 - Citation-name (combines aspects of the two): references are arranged alphabetically and are numbered sequentially

-For descriptions and examples in citing using the CSE style, follow the links below.
+For descriptions and examples in citing using the CSE style, see the right hand menu.

 The information on this page was taken from: O’Hair, D. (2010).
 A pocket guide to public speaking.
 N.Y.: Bedford/St. Martin’s.